Curriculum - British Values

 Year 6 children also learn about British Author Shakespeare and the impact of Shakespeare’s work in a special workshop.

-In Year 5 we study Friend or Foe.
-This is a story set in World War 2.
+In Year 5 children study Friend or Foe which is a story set in World War 2.
 Children are taught about the impact that the military had in fighting for the British Empire.
-This is linked with the annual Poppy Day celebrations where children purchase poppies and a minutes silence is held in specially created assemblies for the school.
+This is linked with the annual Remembrance celebrations where children purchase poppies and a minute’s silence is held in specially created assemblies for the school.

 In our topic of Living Together we find out about how our school meets the needs of the community.
 This involves looking at the different groups that make up our community and the rules that they have.

 In Year 3, the topic of ‘Urban Pioneers’’ focuses on graffiti and famous artists.
 The children explore the history of the Pheasey area as well as looking at landmarks in and around Birmingham.
 The children also conduct a study of the local area and observe how it has changed over time.

 During a topic called ‘Scrumdiddlyumptious!’ the children tuck in and enjoy a yummy journey of discovery, tasting fantastic fruits, venerable vegetables and tantalizing treats.
 They work up an appetite with delicious stories about food, have fun with food and explore the journey of food.
 The children will find exciting recipes to read – and write their own, too.
 Then get busy in the kitchen, making tasty dishes and discover how good food helps them grow fit and strong.